The Excursion Edit · Plan your cruise ports

 Scams to watch

 Tourists have been overcharged — sometimes by thousands of euros — at certain "gentlemen’s clubs" and threatened if they refuse to pay.
-Pickpockets operate in tourist areas, and there have been reports of sexual assaults in taxis (use reputable, licensed taxis).
+Pickpockets operate in tourist areas.
+There have been reports of sexual assaults in taxis: to reduce the risk, photograph the inside of the taxi where its number is visible and send it to someone, share your ride status on the taxi app, and make a call while you are in the taxi telling someone which taxi it is and where you are going.

 Health hazards